 Northwestern University takes all reasonable steps to help students be safe during their study abroad program.
 In collaboration with the Office of Global Safety and Security, staff members in the Study Abroad Office, International Program Development and Global Engagement Studies Institute regularly and responsbily monitor safety issues in each of Northwestern's undergraduate study abroad program locations.
 The faculty-led University Study Abroad Committee (USAC) also undertakes regular reviews of all study abroad progrmas in which safety, security and overall quality are measured.
 Learn more about Northwestern’s approach to international risk management and how the university accesses security information resources to monitor world events that may impact travel.

 However, the most important person responsible for keeping safe is you, the student.

-- You are responsible for reviewing the safety information provided to you by NU and your program provider.
+- You are responsible for reviewing the safety information provided to you by Northwestern and your program provider.

 - You are responsible for handling the advice provided by local staff about how to stay safe abroad, particularly when on your own.